 15 Jan 2018

-The Chairman is today issuing a ‘minded to’ note in respect of eight former Demonstration Squad officers.
+The Chairman is today issuing a ‘minded to’ note (PDF, 724KB) in respect of eight former Demonstration Squad officers.

 The Chairman is minded to grant anonymity in respect of the real names of HN13; HN296; HN304; HN339; HN340; HN354; HN356/124.
 These seven officers are not applying for restriction orders in respect of their cover names; which means that their cover names will be published in due course.